cloudnativelabs/kube-router/docs/large-networks02.md

 You will find that no matter how many kubernetes nodes you have in your k8s cluster, there is only one BGP neighbor on each kubernetes node.
 Each router has only BGP neighbors to the downlink kubernetes node and a small number of BGP neighbors to the downlink.
 In the actual production environment, due to the number of interfaces of router devices, the number of kubernetes nodes that can be connected to each router is very limited, generally less than 100.
 <br>
-By setting the parameter "--enable-ibgp=false", we achieve the effect of BGP neighbor control on each kubernetes node in the same AS.
+By setting the parameter `--enable-ibgp=false` , we achieve the effect of BGP neighbor control on each kubernetes node in the same AS.
 This reduces the pressure on the kubernetes node server.
 <br>
 <br>